rscherrer/resume/README.md

 - Supervision of BSc project.
 Rik Nienhuis and Bob Evenhuis.
 The effect of resource limitation and asymmetric competition on insular dwarfism and gigantism.
 Community Ecology Research (2018).

 - Grading of MSc essay (MEME program).
 Israel Campo Bes.
-On the Origin of Genetic Dominance by Means of Natural Selection?
+On the Origin of Genetic Dominance by Means of Natural Selection (2020)?

 - Tutorial on advanced data manipulation using R and the tidyverse (2020).
 Openly available at https://github.com/pratikunterwegs/tres-tidy-tutorial.